 Boys are born with a hood of skin, called the foreskin, covering the head (glans) of the penis.
 In circumcision, the foreskin is removed to expose the head of the penis.
 It's a quick procedure that causes very little bleeding and stitches aren't needed.
 Older boys can be circumcised, but the procedure is a bit more involved.
 After the circumcision, a protective bandage may be placed over the wound, which generally heals on its own within a week to 10 days.

 In the United States, many newborn males are circumcised.
 Circumcision is not medically required, but studies show that it lowers certain health risks.
 In fact, according to the American Academy of Pediatrics (AAP), the benefits of the procedure outweigh the risks.

 Most parents make the decision about circumcision based on cultural, religious, or personal reasons (such as whether other male family members have been circumcised).

 Preparing for the Circumcision

 Once you decide your baby will be circumcised, discuss it with the doctor who'll perform the procedure.
-Many circumcisions are done by obstetricians, but pediatricians, family practitioners, urologists, neonatologists, and pediatric surgeons also can do them.
+Many circumcisions on newborns are done by obstetricians, but pediatricians, family practitioners, urologists, neonatologists, and pediatric surgeons also can do them.